All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 48% (notary stamp fee on public documents)

-The majority of funding for SALPR is provided in the governor’s budget.
-However, a significant amount of funding comes through an alternative revenue source – the sale of special Legal Aid stamps that are required to be affixed to public deeds (e.g., real estate transactions (mortgage deeds, property sales, etc.) as well as sworn statements and affidavits).
-The commonwealth’s Treasury Department sells the stamps and forwards the revenue on to SALPR (minus a 5% administrative charge).
-Additionally, SALPR receives approximately $700K from the Puerto Rico Justice Department to represent clients in the local Drug Courts Program.
+The majority of funding for the non-profit SAL’s provision of counsel comes from the governor’s budget.
+However, a significant amount of funding comes through an alternative revenue source – the sale of special Legal Aid Society stamps that are required to be affixed to notarial acts such as affidavits and property transfers.
+The commonwealth’s Treasury Department sells the stamps and forwards the revenue on to SAL (minus a 5% administrative charge).
+Additionally, SAL receives approximately $700K from the Puerto Rico Justice Department to represent clients in the local Drug Courts Program.